-Request Form for IEP/IFSP Facilitation Mediation

-Evaluative Conciliation Conference (ECC)
+IEP/IFSP/GIEP Facilitation

+Service Information

+Today's Date: Requested by:

-Today's Date: rent /Guardian A (school district; charter; or IU)
+Parent/Guardian LEA (school district; charter; or IU) Derent Attorney

+Infant/Toddler/Early Intervention LEA Attorney

-Name of Person Completing t Form: his Relationship o to Student: Phone:
+Name of Person Relationship to Student: Phone:

-Please check the type of serving IEP Facilitation Mediation ECC For Parents, check here if • s volir concerns or diles tions about any of these

-For Parents, check here if you would like to discuss your concerns or questions about any of these services with a ConsultLine Specialist.
-STUDENT INFORMATION
+Completing this Form: Email:

+Preference: In Person Virtual

+Please Check the type of service requested:

+Mediation IEP Fa cilitation GIEP Facilitation IFSP Facilitation (Early Intervention)

+Student Information

 Last Name: First Name:

-Date of Birth: Exceptionality:
+Date of Birth: Exceptionality/Disability:

-PARENT/GUARDIAN INFORMA ATION
+Name of School/Program:

+Parent/Guardian Information

-Parent/Guardian Name(s): Second Parent or Parent not residing with the Student:
+Parent/Guardian Names: Second Parent or Parent not residing with the Student:

 Address: Address:

 Home Phone: Home Phone:

 Work Phone: Work Phone:

 Cell Phone: Cell Phone:

 Email: Email:

-LEA INFORMATION LEA Name: Address: Contact Name: Position Title: Phone: Fax: Email: Please provide a brief description of the issue(s) in dispute, and any proposed solutions to the problem.
-Please complete this section if you are reques sting IEP Facilitation.
-An IEP meeting is currently scheduled for(date and time).
-Please complete this section if you are requesting ECC.
-Are you represented by counsel at this time? □No If you are not currently represented by counsel, would you their participation in ECC?
-Yes No like ODR to contact the other party to request Please identify the designated contact person for all ECC communication: Parent Attorney Information: LEA Attorney Information: Name: Name: Email: Email: Phone: Phone: Has a due process hearing already been requested?
-Yes No For all requests, if there is additional information you would like to provide, please enter it here.
+Will the parent be represented by an attorney at mediation?
+No Yes If yes, please provide the information below.

+Attorney Name:

+Attorney Email:

+Attorney Phone:

+Attorney Address:

+LOCAL EDUCATION AGENCY (LEA) INFORMATION

+School District/Charter School/Agency Name:

+Address:

+Contact Name:

+Position Title:

+Phone:

+Fax:

+Email:

+Please provide a brief description of the issue(s) in dispute, and any proposed solutions to the problem.

+Please complete this section if you are requesting any type of facilitation service.

+An IEP/IFSP/GIEP meeting is currently scheduled for (time, date, location):

+An IEP/IFSP/GIEP meeting has not yet been scheduled.

+For all requests, if there is additional informa ion you would like to provide, please enter it here. -- --

-- Parents with questions about these services or other dispute resolution options may contact the Special Education ConsultLine at 800-879-2301. - Any birth-3 questions should be referred to OCDEL at 717-346-9320. - On occasion, an ODR staff person may ask to attend any of these meetings for purposes of evaluating the service.
-Parties will be notified ahead of time, and any questions will be addressed at that time. - Please save a copy of this form and MAIL, FAX or EMAIL a completed form to the Office for Dispute Resolution at:
+- Parents with questions about these services or other dispute resolution options may contact the Special Education ConsultLine at 800-879-2301 or 717-901-2146. - Any birth-3 questions should be referred to OCDEL at 717-346-9320. - Please save a copy of this form and MAIL or EMAIL a completed form to the Office for Dispute Resolution at:

-6340 Flank Drive, Harrisburg, PA 17112-2764 717-901-2145 • Toll Free 800-222-3353 (PA only) Fax 717-657-5983 • TTY Users: PA Relay 711 odr@odr-pa.org
+Office for Dispute Resolution 6340 Flank Drive, Harrisburg, PA 17112-2764 717-901-2145 • Toll Free 800-222-3353 (PA only) Email: odr@odr-pa.org